-The following related party transactions existed during the year to 31 March 2023:
+The following related party transactions existed during the year to 31 March 2024:

-- Members are provided with individual Ward Member budgets of £500 annually to spend within their ward. - Two members and the Managing Director of the Council were Directors of Broadland Growth Ltd. Further details of Broadland Growth Ltd.'s transactions with Broadland District Council are provided in Note 14.
-None of the three Directors received financial rewards from the company.
+- Members are provided with individual Ward Member budgets of £1,000 annually to spend within their ward. - Two members and the Managing Director of the Council were Directors of Broadland Growth Ltd. Further details of Broadland Growth Ltd.'s transactions with Broadland District Council are provided in Note 14.
+None of the three Directors received financial rewards from the company. - Two members and the Director of People and Communities of the Council were Directors of Broadland Living Ltd. None of the three Directors received financial rewards from the company. - The Director of Place and the Director of Resources of the Council were Directors of Norfolk Environmental Credits Ltd. Neither of the two Directors received financial rewards from the company.